 We are proud to have zero-plastic in our packaging.
-Our sustainable sunglasses come with foldable protective cases made from kraft paper instead of PU or plastic.
-It will arrive at your door packed in a recycled-cardboard box and home-compostable mailer from Australian-owned company Hero Packaging.
+Our sunglasses come with foldable protective cases made from kraft paper instead of PU or plastic.
+It will arrive at your door packed in a recycled-cardboard box and home-compostable mailer.

 BIO-ACETATE CERTIFYING INSTITUTES